alcalcides/SSOSim/README.md

 ## Install
 	1. Download the code from Github
-	2. Open the project in you preferred terminal and execute
+	2. Open the project in your preferred terminal and execute the following command to install and execute:

 ```bash
 ./mvnw spring-boot:run
 ```

-	3. You can verify the "hello world" service with.
-It should return "Hello, World!"
+	3. You can verify the "hello world" service with the following command, that should return "Hello, World!"

 ```bash
 curl localhost:8080/hello && echo ""